-The Corporate Governance and Nominating Committee currently consists of Dr. Clark (Chair), Mr. Breunig, Mr. Dunham, Mr. Robinson and Dr. Winter, none of whom is an employee of the Company.
+The Corporate Governance and Nominating Committee currently consists of Dr. Clark (Chair), Mr. Breunig, Mr. Dunham, Mr. Robinson, Ms Pittman and Dr. Winter, none of whom is an employee of the Company.
 The Board has determined that each of the members of the Corporate Governance and Nominating Committee is independent in accordance with the rules of the New York Stock Exchange.
-The Corporate Governance and Nominating Committee met five times in 2016.
-The Committee also met on an ad hoc basis to review candidates for Chief Executive Officer during the search process following Mr. Muscari's passing.
+The Corporate Governance and Nominating Committee met four times in 2017.